 Pay by cash, cashier’s check, certified check, or money order.
 No personal checks are accepted.
 (Do not send cash through the mail.)
 Mail payments to

 If you have any questions or concerns regarding the Traffic Department, call 815-235-8266 and press #1 at the prompt.

 All traffic hearings are held at the

 Stephenson County Courthouse

 Traffic citations do not always require a court appearance.
 The officer will indicate on the face of the ticket whether a court appearance is necessary.
 When a traffic citation is issued and does not require a court appearance, the offender has three options in which to dispose of the ticket:

 Plead guilty and pay the fine in person or by mail without going to court.
 (No personal checks.)

-Plead not guilty, request a trial and appear in court.
+Plead not guilty, request a pre-trial or trial and appear in court.